SolaceProducts/event-management-agent/README.md

 * Log in (or sign up to) the Solace Cloud Console: https://console.solace.cloud/login/
 * Follow the steps for generating the connection file described in the Solace Cloud documentation: https://docs.solace.com/Cloud/Event-Portal/event-portal-collect-runtime-data.htm#creating_connection_file
+    - For security considerations, passwords should be configured as environment variables.
+Therefore, provide the environment variable(s) that will contain the password(s) when generating the connection file.
 * Download the connection file and upload it in the Event Management Agent directory
     - Replace the application.yml present in the location: event-management-agent/service/application/src/main/resources with the connection file
     - Or place the connection file anywhere and pass its path to the agent when starting it
-* For security considerations, passwords should be configured as environment variables.
-Therefore, create the environment variable(s) containing the password(s).
+* Create the environment variable(s) containing the password(s) you provided when generating the connection file.

 ### Installing maven dependencies